smaranan2019/esd_BattleFrontier/README.txt

 To run the application, here's what you need to do :>

+1) Start WAMP and go to phpMyAdmin.
+Import all the sql files in /sql folder.
+These includes:
+    - AccountDB.sql
+    - CardDB.sql
+    - OrderDB.sql
+    - PaymentDB.sql
+    - ShippingDB.sql

-1) Open /BF_backend_ms and see the docker-compose.yml file.
+2) Open /BF_backend_ms and see the docker-compose.yml file.
 Run
     docker-compose build
-2) Run WAMP
+3) Make sure that WAMP/MAMP is running
-3) Go to localhost phpmyadmin and create an sql user called is213
+4) Go to localhost phpmyadmin and create an sql user called is213
-4) Run
+5) Run
     docker-compose up -d
 5) Run
     docker image ls